 Scope 3 refers to all the indirect greenhouse gas emissions our company produces – these are emissions coming from sources that are not directly owned or controlled by us.
 This is mostly related to our supply chain.
 Examples would be the processing of raw materials or the transportation of finished products.

 We commit to a 55% intensity reduction of Scope 3 emissions from 2019 to 2030.
 This will meet the SBTi’s criteria for ambitious value chain goals in line with current best practices.

 Our greenhouse gas emissions in the base year 2019

-With so many different opportunities to reduce our footprint, it’s important that we focus on the areas where we will have the biggest impact.
-We have been assessing the CO2 footprint of our operations which helps us better understand where the right actions will reduce our impact.
+With so many opportunities to reduce our footprint, we’re focusing on the areas where we will have the biggest impact.
+In 2019 we assessed our entire operations' carbon footprint to better understand where we should focus our efforts.

 As you can see, emissions from Scope 3 represent by far the biggest portion.
 They are also the most challenging to reduce.
 But at On, we like a challenge.
 So we’ve been on a journey to decouple carbon emissions and company growth, reducing the ratio between the two.
 We believe this will inspire even more innovation – both across our operations and in our products.
 For a fast-growing company like On, it’s a very ambitious target.
 But with our commitment and belief that growth and sustainability go hand-in-hand, it’s one we’re quietly confident we’ll achieve.